 - There’s the

-christingle , which is usually a candle shoved into an orange; sometimes decorated, sometimes not.
+christingle , which is usually a candle shoved into an orange.
+Sometimes it’s decorated, sometimes not.
 It’s a Protestant custom, started by Moravians in the 1700s.
 It’s meant to representJesus as the light of the world.
 The candle represents the light, the orange represents the world, and the other decorations represent… well, our very human need to overdo things, I guess. - And there’s the single advent candle, which is a candle marked with the days of 1 December to 25 December.
 Each day you burn it down to the next day… then probably fetch your chocolate from the commercial advent calendar.
 I would suggest drinking your advent-calendar wine too, but y’might get too tipsy, forget to put out the advent candle, and let it burn through multiple days.

 For those who are nervous about fire, there are always electric and glowstick alternatives.